zhangy-ict/group-homepage/content/authors/LanningWei/_index.md

 ---
 # Display name
-name: Ruiyi Li (李睿易)
+name: Lanning Wei (卫岚宁)

 # Username (this should match the folder name)
 authors:
-- RuiyiLi
+- LanningWei

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Master student since 2017, working as an intern @ AI Lab, Lenovo Research
+role: Ph.D. student since 2018, working as an intern @ 4paradigm

 # Organizations/Affiliations
 organizations: